IHE/ITI.PIXm/input/pagecontent/volume-1.md

 Actors in PIXm may be grouped with an [Internet User Authorization (IUA)](https://profiles.ihe.net/ITI/TF/Volume1/ch-34.html) Authorization Client or Resource Server as appropriate; with the [ATNA - STX: HTTPS IUA Option](https://profiles.ihe.net/ITI/IUA/index.html#9-atna-profile).
 This grouping will enable more fine grain service side access control and more detailed audit logging.
+There are additional requirements and functionality enabled through scope definitions that are transaction specific.
+See the Security Considerations sections of the PIXm-defined transactions for guidance on scope definition when grouped with IUA actors.

 ## 1:41.6 PIXm Cross Profile Considerations

+### 1:41.6.1 Use with PIX and PIXV3 Profile
 The Patient Identifier Cross-reference Manager from PIXm can be grouped with either PIX or PIXV3 Patient Identifier Cross-reference Consumer and Source to proxy the Mobile Patient Identifier Cross-reference Query [ITI-83] and